 - TPM

-[Related Posts – Windows Autopilot Step by Step Guides, Windows 10 Deployment Process Flow and Logs]
+[Related Posts – Windows Autopilot Step-by-Step Guides, Windows 10 Deployment Process Flow and Logs]

-Output of MDM Diagnostics Tool
+The output of the MDM Diagnostics Tool

 Event Viewer

-- microsoft-windows-aad-operational
+- Microsoft-windows-aad-operational

 - devicemanagement-enterprise-diagnostics-provider